-I am ICREA Research Professor at the Barcelona Institute for Political Economy and Governance (IPEG), Adjunct Professor of Economics at the Universitat Pompeu Fabra, Affiliate Professor at Barcelona Graduate School of Economics, and the UBS Associate Professor of Economics at the New Economic School.
-I am also a non-resident Research Fellow at the Center for New Media and Society.
+I am ICREA Research Professor at the Barcelona Institute for Political Economy and Governance (IPEG), Associate Professor of Economics at the Universitat Pompeu Fabra, Affiliate Professor at Barcelona Graduate School of Economics, and the UBS Associate Professor of Economics at the New Economic School.
+I am also a non-resident Research Fellow at the Center for New Media and Society and Research Fellow at CEPR.

 I joined the Editorial Board of the Review of Economic Studies in January 2016.